 Like any dog, mastiff is no different and requires daily walks to utilize all the stored energy – physical as well as mental.
 When walking, always make sure that he is behind or beside you, to let him know that you are the leader and in command over him.
 Mastiffs can also live in smaller houses or apartments provided they get sufficient amounts of exercise on a daily basis.
 They do not show much activity when taken outdoors and hence, do not require heaps of space to move around or stay active.

 This breed is quite prone to hip dysplasia.
 They are also susceptible to bloating and hence you have to manage their meals (at least twice every day), rather than giving them one big meal every day.
-They can also develop gastric torsion, vaginal hyperplasia, coronary heart conditions, and progressive retinal atrophy.
+They can also develop gastric torsion, vaginal hyperplasia, life threatening coronary heart conditions, and progressive retinal atrophy.
 They do not do great health-wise and hence you have to keep a close eye on them and various symptoms that may lead to any of these conditions.
 For the same reason, do not make them walk for longer durations as they can easily develop joint and hip issues.

 Always use a firm brush for their grooming purposes, given they are short haired, but have a dense coat.
 They must be bathed and their eyes and ears cleaned on a regular basis.
 The coat needs to be free of tangles, dead hear and debris for a healthy and supple skin.

-This is one of the largest dogs you can find in the world and hence has a lot of physical demands that you must be prepared to meet.
+The old English mastiff is one of the largest dogs you can find in the world and hence has a lot of physical demands that you must be prepared to meet.
 They need to be fed well given their big appetite and need reasonable exercise on a daily basis, at the same time.